basho-labs/little_riak_book/en/05-app-guide.md

 (@keys) Know your keys.

-    The cardinal rule of any key/value data store: the fastest way to get data is to know the key you want.
+    The cardinal rule of any key/value datastore: the fastest way to get data is to know what to look for, which means knowing which key you want.

     How do you pull that off?
 Well, that's the trick, isn't it?